2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

   Check whether the environment variables for each bucket are set.
 See {ref}`Scratch buckets<object-storage:env-var-scratch>` and {ref}`Persistent buckets<object-storage:env-var-persistent>`

-- *If storage buckets are not set up but I want them for my community what should the I do?*
+- *If storage buckets are not set up but I want them for my community what should I do?*

   This feature is not enabled by default since there are extra cloud costs associated with providing object storage.
-Please speak to your hub champion, who can then open a {doc}`2i2c support<../../../../support>` ticket with us to request this feature for your hub.
+Please speak to your Hub Champion, who can then open a {doc}`2i2c support<../../../../support>` ticket with us to request this feature for your hub.

 - *Will 2i2c create additional, new storage buckets for our community?*

-  Please contact contact your hub champion to liaise with {doc}`2i2c support<../../../../support>` to discuss this option.
+  Please contact contact your Hub Champion to liaise with {doc}`2i2c support<../../../../support>` to discuss this option.

 - *If a our hub is running on AWS or Azure and we have object storage, what are our options?*